Apple Cider Vinegar lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Apple Cider Vinegar?

-The lysine-arginine ratio of Apple Cider Vinegar is 1.00.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Apple Cider Vinegar is 1.00, calculated from 0.10mg lysine and 0.10mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost